Robinpig/Note/docs/CS/Distributed/Raft.md

   Raft handles this by having the leader exchange heartbeat messages with a majority of the cluster before responding to read-only requests.
   Alternatively, the leader could rely on the heartbeat mechanism to provide a form of lease, but this would rely on timing for safety (it assumes bounded clock skew).

+## Core Raft Review

+1. Leader election
+   - Heartbeats and timeouts to detect crashes
+   - Randomized timeouts to avoid split votes
+   - Majority voting to guarantee at most one leader per term
+2. Log replication (normal operation)
+   - Leader takes commands from clients, appends to its log
+   - Leader replicates its log to other servers (overwriting inconsistencies)
+   - Built-in consistency check simplifies how logs may differ
+3. Safety
+   - Only elect leaders with all committed entries in their logs
+   - New leader defers committing entries from prior terms

 ## Links

 - [Consensus](/docs/CS/Distributed/Consensus.md)